KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/orchestrator-cli-reference.md

 - `pipeline list --stages` — limit listings to stage summaries.
 - `pipeline logs --latest` — inspect the most recent persisted run record.

 Commander validates the mutually exclusive options (`--only`/`--skip`) so that unknown stage IDs or conflicting filters surface errors before execution.
+Skipped stages are still recorded in the run ledger so you can see exactly what was omitted.

 ### Future enhancements